Witt vector affine Springer fibers: Basic properties of Witt-vector affine Springer fibers

-If moreover $\bfP$ is contained in a special parahoric subgroup, then equality holds:
+and if $\bfP$ is contained in a special parahoric subgroup, then equality holds:

-\end{thm} This will be established by reducing to similar statements for Lie algebras that we introduce in the next subsection.
-We expect that the equality should hold for any reductive group with no assumption on residue characteristic and any parahoric subgroup $\bfP$, see Remark \ref{rem:general-parahoric}.
-To finish this subsection, we establish an equi-dimensionality property for some Witt-vector affine Springer fibers that generalizes similar results of \cite{KL} in the equal characteristic setting. \begin{prop} Let $G$ be a reductive group over $F$ and let $G'=G^{\mathrm{sc}}$.
+Furthermore, if $\bfP=\bfI$ is an Iwahori subgroup, then $X_{\bfI',\ga}^G$ is equi-dimensional. \end{thm} This will be established by reducing to similar statements for Lie algebras that we introduced in the previous subsection.
+Similar to Lie algebra case, we expect that the equality should hold for any reductive group with no assumption on residue characteristic and any parahoric subgroup $\bfP$, but we do not know if $X_{\bfP',\ga}^{G}$ is equi-dimensional in general (cf. Remark \ref{rem:general-parahoric}).
+To finish this subsection, we establish the equi-dimensionality property in some special cases, which generalizes similar results of \cite{KL} in the equal characteristic setting. \begin{prop} Let $G$ be a reductive group over $F$ and let $G'=G^{\mathrm{sc}}$.
 Let $\bfI\subset G(F)$ be an Iwahori subgroup and let $\bfI'\subset G'(F)$ be the inverse image of $\bfI$.
-Let $\ga\in G^{\mathrm{rs}}(F)$ be a bounded strongly topologically unipotent regular semisimple element.
+Let $\ga\in G^{\mathrm{rs}}(F)$ be a regular semisimple element that is strongly topologically unipotent.
 Then the Witt-vector affine Springer fiber $X_{\bfI',\ga}=X_{\bfI',\ga}^G$ in $LG'/\bfI'$ is connected and equi-dimensional. \end{prop} \begin{proof} We follow the arguments in \cite[\S4]{KL}.
 For a parahoric subgroup $\bfP\subset G(F)$ containing $\bfI$ whose inverse image in $G'(F)$ is denoted by $\bfP'$, we consider the space

 on which $\sB_{\bfP'}=\bfI'/\bfP'_+$ acts by right multiplication.
 Since $\bfI_{tu}=\bfI_+$ and $\ga$ is topologically unipotent, for each $g\bfI'\in X_{\bfI',\ga}$ (i.e. $g^{-1}\ga g\in\bfI$), we have automatically $g^{-1}\ga g\in\bfI_+$.
 Hence $X_{\bfP',\ga}^+$ is a $\sB_{\bfP'}$-torsor over $X_{\bfI',\ga}$.
 Consider the associated adjoint bundle on $X_{\bfI',\ga}$ defined by